Winnipeg-iOS-Developers/InterestingPoint/Doc/part1/chapter2.md

 }
 ```

-It's pretty simple: every time we select a row in the table view, we identify the corresponding point of interest and we call `selectAnnotation()` of our map view to simulate a pin selection.
+Every time we select a row in the table view, we identify the corresponding point of interest and we call `selectAnnotation()` on our map view to simulate a pin selection.

+In the next chapter, you will learn how to pass your data in a detailled view where it can be updated.